anilabraham-IT/IntuneEDU/IntuneEDU/setup-ios-device-management.md

 4. Return to the Intune for Education portal.
 Enter the Apple ID that you used to sign in to Apple School Manager.
 5. Click the folder icon to browse your computer's files.
 Select the token file that you downloaded and saved earlier.
 6. Choose the location of your school's devices.
-7. If you don't want to enable automatic app updates, switch the setting to disable them.  (//lenewsad *might remove from steps due to engineering)
+7. If you don't want to enable automatic app updates, switch the setting to disable them.
-8. Read and acknowledge the consent agreement at the bottom of the page.
-9. Click **Save**.
+8. Click **Save**.

 Tokens expire every 365 days.
 Tokens are needed to manage VPP-purchased apps, so you'll need to renew them yearly. <link to article>